stan-dot/silver-octo-fiesta/marketing/landing_page_text.md

 only 1 goal - subscribe to email updates - need a short form

 # actual text

+my sections
+- landing
+- history? timeline (interactive?)
+- story of Alice and Bob talking, resolving an issue

+- thesis: many disagreemtns are about not understanding another's position, not bad faith.
+There are true disagreements, but it should be clear what they're about.
+- debate graph and rationale-online essay planning

 ## header and hook